Updated on 1/11/2022

 Retail therapy is the act of shopping as a way to relieve emotional distress in other areas of life.
 Retail therapy differs from your typical weekly grocery errands because it is triggered by emotions, rather than needs that must be met.

 It’s surprisingly common to use retail therapy as a coping mechanism.
-A study conducted by Pennsylvania State University researchers published in Psychology & Marketing showed that 62 percent of participants bought items to treat themselves and improve their mood.
+A study conducted by Pennsylvania State University researchers published in Psychology & Marketing showed that 62 percent of participants bought items to treat themselves and improve their bad mood.
 Retail therapy is common because it is not necessarily a detrimental way to handle emotional distress.

 The Pennsylvania State study showed that shopping can be a lasting mood lifter.
 Given most people were found to stay within their budget, overall retail therapy can have a positive effect on mood, which is what keeps us coming back.